prostojs/infact/README.md

                 [SomeClass, () => new SomeClass()],
             ]),

+            // list of properties (optional)
+            // used for resolveProp
+            properties: ['prop1', 'prop2']

             // you must provide constructor params descriptions
             // you may want to take types from design:paramtypes metadata
             constructorParams: [